cdeutsch/webpack-shell-plugin-alt/README.md

 Goes great with running cron jobs, reporting tools, or tests such as selenium, protractor, phantom, ect.

+## WARNING

+This plugin is meant for running simple command line executions.
+It is not meant to be a task management tool.

 ## Installation

 `npm install --save-dev webpack-shell-plugin`